Features:

 • Regulating all secondary market sales

-Over twenty states regulate all secondary sales through registration or licensing requirements.
+Over twenty states regulate secondary sales through registration or licensing requirements.
 In the states that have no such regulation, the secondary market allows minors and criminals to easily obtain weapons.
 This is the so-called "gun show" loophole.

 • Ban on "assault" weapons